 It is a different matter when it comes to the levels of management and regulatory activities.
 Here it is clear that the Safety-I view dominates, for reasons that have been explained in the beginning of this note.
-(The imbalance may be due to an efficiency-thoroughness trade-off as well: it is much simpler to count the few events that fail than the many that do not.
+(The imbalance may be do to an efficiency-thoroughness trade-off as well: it is much simpler to count the few events that fail than the many that do not.
 And it is also - wrongly - assumed to be easier to explain the former rather than the latter.)

 Since the socio-technical systems on which our existence depends continue to become more and more complicated, it seems clear that staying with a Safety-I approach will be inadequate in the long; that may by now even be the case also in the short run.
 Taking a Safety-II approach should therefore not be a difficult choice to make.
 Yet the way ahead does not lie in a wholesale replacement of Safety-I by Safety-II, but rather in a combination of the two ways of thinking.
 It is still the case that the majority of adverse events are relatively simple - or can be treated as relatively simple without serious consequences - and that they therefore can be dealt with in the way we have become accustomed to.
 But there is a growing number of cases where this approach will not work.
 For these, it is necessary to adopt a Safety-II perspective - which essentially means adopting a resilience engineering perspective.
 Safety-II is first and foremost a different way of looking at safety, hence also a different way of applying many of the familiar methods and techniques.
 In addition to that it will also require methods on its own, to look at things that go right, to analyse how things work, and to manage performance variability rather than just constraining it.
-We cannot make things go right simply by preventing them from going wrong.
-We can only make things go right by understanding the nature of everyday performance and by perceiving those things which we otherwise do not see.